hcavarsan/pipedash/README.md

 ## About

 Pipedash aggregates CI/CD pipelines from multiple providers into a single desktop interface.
-Instead of switching between GitHub Actions, Buildkite, and Jenkins dashboards, view everything in one place.
+Instead of switching between GitHub Actions, GitLab CI, Buildkite, Jenkins, and Tekton dashboards, view everything in one place.

 Built with Tauri, Rust, React, and TypeScript.

 ## Why

 Most development teams use multiple CI/CD platforms over time.
-Open source projects often use GitHub Actions, internal services might run on Buildkite, and there's usually some Jenkins instance handling legacy systems.
+Open source projects often use GitHub Actions, internal services might run on GitLab CI or Buildkite, Kubernetes-native workloads use Tekton, and there's usually some Jenkins instance handling legacy systems.
 Checking everything means opening multiple tabs and manually refreshing.

 This tool pulls pipeline data from different providers and shows it together.

 ## Supported Providers

 - GitHub Actions
+- GitLab CI
 - Buildkite
 - Jenkins
+- Tekton CD

 The plugin architecture allows adding more providers.